dajuno/zib_ecg_dnn_challenge/README.rst

 Build and start JupyterLab container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Inside the folder :code:`docker_jl`, execute
+In order to create a costumized docker image change to the folder :code:`docker_jl` and execute:

 .. code:: shell

    docker build -t jl_tf .

-To create and start a persistent container, run:
+To create and start a persistent container named "myjl", run:

 .. code:: shell